ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **[D13]** A BPI User Account SHOULD be re-encrypted after every BPI User session to one or more cryptographic keys only known to the BPI User Account holder.

-This requirement and recommendation ensure that a compromise of a BPI does not expose BPI User Account information.
+**[R87]** and **[D13]** ensure that a compromise of a BPI does not expose BPI User Account information.
 A BPI may use the BPI User Account unique identifier or another unique identifer such as an account number known to the BPI User Account holder as an unencrypted identifier of the BPI User Account stored within the BPI.

 **[R88]** The BPI User Account owner MUST be able to perform the following operations on its BPI User Account: read, update and delete.